 d.
 IgG, IgA, IgM, IgD, IgE

-- Which of the following antibody is prominent antigen receptor expressed on B Cells?
+92. Which of the following antibody is a prominent antigen receptor expressed on B Cells?

-- Which of the following antibody directly take part in opsonization process?
+94. Which of the following antibodies directly participate in the opsonization process?

-- Complement fixation is one of the most important host defense against infections.
+95. Complement fixation is one of the most crucial host defenses against infections.
 The complement is activated by;

 a.
 IgM Only